Eshaancoding/NeuralNetwork/README.md

 # Neural Network in C++

 ## Tutorials / Test
 Head over to the `tests` folder in order to see some examples.
-If you want to run all of these tests, `cd` into the `test` directory and simply type `make`.
+If you want to run all of these tests, `cd` into the `test` directory and simply type `make` in terminal.

 ## How did I make this project?